-If you’re deciding whether to join a mining pool or not, it can be helpful to think of it like a lottery syndicate – the pros and cons are exactly the same.
+If you’re deciding whether to join a bitcoin mining pool or not, it can be helpful to think of it like a lottery syndicate – the pros and cons are exactly the same.
 Going solo means you won’t have to share the reward, but your odds of getting a reward are significantly decreased.
-Although a pool has a much larger chance of solving a block and winning the reward, that reward will be split between all the pool members.
+Although a bitcoin mining pool has a much larger chance of solving a block and winning the reward, that reward will be split between all the pool members.

-Therefore, joining a pool creates a steady stream of income, even if each payment is modest compared to the full block reward (which currently stands at 6.25 BTC).
-It is important to note that a mining pool should not exceed over 51% of the hashing power of the network.
+Therefore, joining a mining pool creates a steady stream of income, even if each payment is modest compared to the full block reward (which currently stands at 6.25 BTC).
+It is important to note that a bitcoin mining pool should not exceed over 51% of the hashing power of the network.
 If a single entity ends up controlling more than 50% of a cryptocurrency network’s computing power, it could theoretically wreak havoc on the whole network.

 Difficulty level is another factor to keep in mind when considering solo mining.
 It is currently so high that it’s practically impossible for soloists to make a profit mining.
 Unless, of course, you happen to have a garage full of ASICs sitting in Arctic conditions.
-If you’re a beginner, joining a mining pool is a great way to reap a small reward over a short period of time.
+If you’re a beginner, joining a bitcoin mining pool is a great way to reap a small reward over a short period of time.
 Indeed, pools are a way to encourage small-scale miners to stay involved.

 One method of mining that bitcoin facilitates is “merged mining”.
 This is where blocks solved for bitcoin can be used for other currencies that use the same proof of work algorithm (for example, namecoin and devcoin).
 A useful analogy for merged mining is to think of it like entering the same set of numbers into several lotteries.